Citrix DaaS

 Download and install the Automated Configuration tool from Citrix Downloads.

-To prevent errors in functionality, always use the latest available version of Automated Configuration.
+To prevent errors in functionality, always use the latest available version of ACT.

 1. Double-click the Auto Config icon.
 A PowerShell window appears.